tsani/jerrington.me/posts/2020-05-22-dunst-reminders.md

 title: Roll your own reminders with dunst
 ---

-Dunst is a very simple notification daemon.
+[Dunst](https://dunst-project.org/) is a very simple notification daemon.
 It displays notifications sent by whatever programs on Linux that use libnotify, which is most programs that have some form of notification.
 Libnotify also comes with a script `notify-send` that allows sending notifications from the command line.

-Using `notify-send`, `at`, and a bit of configuration for `dusnt`, we can make a very simple reminder script that displays a notification after a certain time has elapsed.
+Using `notify-send`, `at`, and a bit of configuration for `dunst`, we can make a very simple reminder script that displays a notification after a certain time has elapsed.
 We can make the reminder notification a bit more obtrusive than ordinary notifications, so there's no chance of missing it.